liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/04-configuring-the-connector.markdown

 ```

 Since `LiferayElasticsearchCluster` is the default name given to the cluster in
-the @product@ Elasticsearch connector, this works just fine.
+the @sharepoint@ Elasticsearch connector, this works just fine.
 Of course, you can
 name your cluster whatever you want (we humbly submit the recommendation
 `clustery_mcclusterface`).<sup>[1](#footnote1)</sup> Configure your node name
 using the same syntax (setting the `node.name` property).
 There's no client